 Betrusted aims to build a full technology stack, including silicon, device, OS, and UX, that is open for inspection and verification by anyone: experts, governments, and users are free to audit, critique, confirm and improve its ability to keep secrets.
 You, the user, get to pick which version or provider for betrusted you trust the most.
 Thus, the only secrets in betrusted are the ones you put in it.

 The depth of this tech stack represents a significant engineering effort, spanning multiple disciplines across the techology spectrum.
-We welcome the contributions of all open-source developers: please visit our github repo.
+We welcome the contributions of all free/libre software developers: please visit our github repo.

 The project is currently at the feasability and planning stage.
 The current plan divides the project into three phases: a developer-only alpha; an early-adopter beta; and finally, a consumer-ready product.

 Learn more about the betrusted development plan.

 Betrusted is not a phone: it is a secure enclave with auditable input and output surfaces.
 Betrusted relies on sharing your existing connectivity – such as your phone or cable modem – to access the Internet.
 Say you’re on the road and you want to securely message a friend.
 You would tether betrusted to your phone’s wifi, so that the phone is just an untrusted relay for encrypted messages coming too and from betrusted.
 The only place the decrypted messages will ever appear is on the trusted screen of a betrusted device.

 The first generation of betrusted will incorporate a WiFi interface.
 Read more about how betrusted handles networking to understand how your betrusted can be extended to handle your favorite network interface.